apify/apify-docs-v2/sources/platform/schedules.md

 ## Sharing

-You can invite other Apify users to view or modify your schedules using the [access rights](./access_rights/index.md).
+You can invite other Apify users to view or modify your schedules using the [access rights](./access_rights/index.md) system.
+See the [full list of permissions](./access_rights/list_of_permissions.md).